ACTL4001-T1-2022/github-showcase-page-abc123/README.md

 ## Data Cleaning

 R was used to clean/standardise the raw datasets initially.

-Defending, passing, and shooting data were joined on players and year from the raw data to create a dataset with all statistics for each player as well as their salary data.
+> League defending, passing, shooting, salary, and goalkeeping statistics imported from Excel.

 ```
 install.packages("tidyverse")